potash/drain/README.md

  or feature subsets.

-3. Finally, `drain` keeps track not only of file timestamps, but also of each step's parameters (it's 'signature').
+3. Finally, `drain` keeps track not only of file timestamps, but also of each step's parameters (its 'signature').
 If you change some setting in one of your data processing steps, then `drain` will run all those follow-up steps that are affected by this change.